yankailab/OpenKAI/docs/GLIM.md

 calibration continue to come from the selected profile.

-Configuration changes require stopped tracking. `setConfig` merges and validates partial values in memory; `saveConfig` also writes the configured `fConfig`;
+Configuration changes require stopped tracking. `setConfig` merges and validates partial values in memory; `saveConfig` writes the current values into the module's `parameters` object in its original launch JSON file. `getConfig` retrieves current values.
+Startup loads profile defaults and the optional module `parameters` object through `loadConfig()`, including values saved previously.
-`loadConfig` reads and validates that file.
-Startup loads profile defaults, then an optional module `parameters` object, then an existing `fConfig`.
-The example persists to `jsonCfg/GLIM.controls.json`.
-Values take effect on the next Start;
+Values take effect on the next Start; Start applies unsaved UI edits first.
-Start applies unsaved UI edits first.
 Unknown fields, wrong types, invalid ranges and inconsistent point-count limits are rejected.
+The Save parameters button applies edits with `setConfig` before sending the no-argument `saveConfig` command.

 Commands use the usual `_WSconsole` envelope and trailing `EOJ`: